 - All returns and exchanges must be accompanied by the original purchase or gift receipt.

 - Datamaton reserves the right to refuse returns that it deems to be fraudulent or excessive.

 To initiate a return, please send an email to Datamaton support (support at datamaton.com).
-Please include the name and email address you used to purchase Blob, your receipt ID and your Blob license key (this information is sent to you in your purchase confirmation email).
-Datamaton will process your return request within 4 weeks of receiving a complete refund request with all required documentation.
+Please include the name and email address you used to purchase Knit, your receipt ID and your license key (this information is sent to you in your purchase confirmation email).
+We will process your return request within 4 weeks of receiving a complete refund request with all required documentation.
 Approved refunds will be made in the same method as payment unless you select to exchange the item.

 Date columns show dates in different colors.
 What do the different colors mean?

 These colors are visual cues that let you quickly determine how old the content is.
-A date/time that is within the last 24 hours from the current date/time is shown in red color.
+Knit shows a date/time that is within the last 24 hours from the current date/time in the red color.
 A date/time that is within the last 7 days from now is shown in dark green color.
-A date/time that is within the last 30 days from now is shown in orange color.
-A date/time that is older than 30 days from now is shown in the normal blackcolor.
+It shows a date/time that is within the last 30 days from now in orange color.
+A date/time that is older than 30 days from now is shown in the normal black color.

-Blob supports many different “skins” that change its color and appearance.
+Knit supports many different “themes” that change its color and appearance.
 You can click on the “Setting” (Gear icon) menu, and then on the “Appearance” menu option to see the list of opeions.

 There are too many possibilities to show them all, but here are some pictures of the same screen with different appearance settings.

 Spring appearance setting

 How can I measure the performance impact of Knit on my system?